 AICAD Announces Fellows for 2017/18 Post-Graduate Teaching Fellowship

-AICAD is pleased to announce the 11 fellows who have recently been selected to participate in a year-long, Post-Graduate Teaching Fellowship at participating AICAD institutions during the 2017/18 academic year.
-Additionally, two of the 2016/17 fellows will be continuing in their positions for a second year.
+AICAD is pleased to announce the twelve fellows who have recently been selected to participate in a year-long, Post-Graduate Teaching Fellowship at participating AICAD institutions during the 2017/18 academic year.
+Additionally, three of the 2016/17 fellows will be continuing in their positions for a second year.

 The Fellowship program seeks to provide professional practice opportunities to high-achieving alumni who have recently graduated from AICAD member schools, while also increasing the racial and ethnic diversity of faculty at these institutions.
 AICAD institutions aspire to create a climate that recognizes and values diversity as central to excellence in art and design education.

 AICAD Fellowships include structured and unstructured mentoring and professional development opportunities along with direct teaching experience, health benefits, and other monetary supports.